 If you think your bamboo is getting too much direct light, find a bright spot that doesn't get hit directly with sunlight.
 Make sure you keep up with the watering requirements to help it recover.
 Holding off on fertilizing can also help your plant recover.

 Temperature is also important.
 Lucky bamboo grows best in temperatures between 65 and 85 degrees Fahrenheit.
 Find a spot away from drafty windows or doors so outdoor temperatures don't affect the plant, and keep it away from heating and cooling vents that can cause temperature shifts.

 Water With Care

-You can grow a lucky bamboo plant in soil or water.
+You can grow a lucky bamboo plant on soil or in water.
 The amount of water is important in both cases.
 If it grows in water, keep the water level replenished regularly to keep the roots submerged.
 Check at least once per week to see if the bowl needs more water.

 Care for the Container

 If you grow the lucky bamboo in water, you'll need to clean the container occasionally to keep your bamboo healthy.
 Algae growing on the container is a sign that it's time to clean.
 It's usually best to change the water and clean the container and pebbles every seven to 10 days.
 Sometimes you can wait up to a month before cleaning.

 Too much fertilizer can cause the lucky bamboo leaves to turn yellow.
 These plants typically need to be fertilized only about twice per year.
 If you over fertilize, hold off on fertilizing until the plant recovers, and flush water through its pot to remove some of the fertilizer.
 If it's just starting to turn yellow, keeping the plant out of direct sunlight and watering with distilled water might allow it to recover.
 For more severe yellowing, you might need to cut off the damaged bottom and put the bamboo in fresh water or soil.